 As the needs, expectations and possibilities of the home are shifting, designing a house enables architects to experiment with form and with materials but also to radically rethink the ways in which we live our everyday lives.

 Enter your projects using our simple registration.
-All projects must have been completed after January 2017, there are no budget or location restrictions.
+All projects must have been completed after 1 January 2018.
+There are no budget or location restrictions.

-- The top six commended projects will then be visited by an independent critic before the winner is selected by the judges
+- The top 6 commended projects will then be visited by an independent critic before the winner is selected by the judges.

-- All shortlisted projects will be featured in the December/January 2023 issue of The Architectural Review, with in-depth building studies for the top six
+- All shortlisted projects will be featured in the December 2023/January 2024 issue of The Architectural Review, with in-depth building studies for the top 6.

 How to enter